 Ritual circumcision, both male and female, has a high prevalence in Africa, including Tanzania.
 Traditional circumcision presents a public health risk and violates the rights and dignity of the individual.
 This article highlights the practice among one tribe in Tanzania.

 Traveling north from the city of Arusha, Tanzania, one passes by the world-famous Ngorongoro crater and the vast plains of the Serengeti before coming to Musoma.
 The town of Musoma is located on the shore of Lake Victoria, the third largest lake in the world, whose size is greater than Britain and Germany put together.

 The local people’s livelihoods are tied to the lake, as most of them are engaged in fishing, the main business that provides commerce to the town.
 The Mara region, home to Musoma, borders Kenya and part of the different ethnic people who live in Tanzania also live in Kenya.

 There are many ethnic groups in Mara, but the major one is known as the Kurya tribe.
 Within this tribe, there are multiple ethnic groups that have identified themselves with the location where they live.

 Each ethnic group speaks the Kurya language, but there are some differences depending on the specific dialects.
 These ethnic groups also have different cultural practices, such as how they conduct funeral services, their customs for when a child is born, and other manners of celebration.

-Circumcision, performed on both males and females, is a major cultural practice throughout the Kurya ethnic groups.
+Ritual circumcision, performed on both males and females, is a major cultural practice throughout the Kurya ethnic groups.
 It is such an important practice among the community members that when an uncircumcised foreigner comes to live among them, he or she is forced into circumcision.

 How Circumcision Affects the Church